 - A safe summer camp starts at home.
-Please see the section called "Pre-camp low-risk activity period and testing" for details, but in summary, each camper will need a recent negative PCR test prior to arrival or present proof of full vaccination to Covid-19.
-We're also asking each family to significantly reduce risk and exposure prior to arrival for the sake of the entire community.
+Each camper needed a recent negative PCR test prior to arrival or to present proof of full vaccination to Covid-19.
+We also asked each family to significantly reduce risk and exposure prior to arrival for the sake of the entire community.

 - Bunk Podding.
-Upon arrival, unvaccinated campers will get a rapid test for Covid, and their pod for the first 8 days will be the people in their bunk.
-A camper's "pod" is the group with which they can be unmasked, and from whom they do NOT need to social distance.
+Upon arrival, unvaccinated campers were given a rapid test for Covid, and their pod for the first eight days were the people in their bunk.
+A camper's "pod" was the group with which they could be unmasked, and from whom they did NOT need to social distance.
 During this bunk pod time, additional test(s) occurred.

 - Ate meals mostly outdoors